Connectedness principle for $3$-folds in characteristic $p>5$: Introduction

 \subsection{Acknowledgements}

 The authors wish to thank Christopher Hacon for feedback on an earlier version of this work, and for explaining to them the connections between \cite{hacon_witaszek} and \cite{ahk}.
-They would also like to thank the referees for carefully reading the earlier version.
-This work was supported by a grant from the Simons Foundation (850684, JW).
+They would also like to thank the referees for carefully reading the earlier versions. {SF thanks Fabio Bernasconi for helpful conversations.} This work was supported by a grant from the Simons Foundation (850684, JW).